SanderBuK/Kubernetes-VPA/README.md

 ## Prerequisites

 ### Getting started
-To get your proejct started set up the project by following this guide: https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/google/step-zero-gcp.html
+To get your project started set up the project by following this guide: https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/google/step-zero-gcp.html

 ### Command-line Interfaces
 You'll need to have installed the following programs, for this to work: